tutomiko/nam/README.md

 `shared/src` is put on the Python path, so backend code across modules can import shared library code directly. `shared/com` is aliased to `@shared` in the frontend bundler, for shared React components.

+Ideally, shared code and components should be things specific to none of the modules, and contain only things that might warrant a library/libraries of their own.
+Otherwise, you might risk turning the shared region into a monolith itself.

 ## Sharding